stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2023 Domestic payments and deposits.md

 <!-- Start1 -->
 The Open Banking regulation in the UK along with the PSD2 regulation issued by the European Parliament, has triggered initiatives to standardize access to payment functionality and account information on behalf of customers by third parties.
 One such effort, the NextGenPSD2 Framework developed by the Berlin Group [@NextGenPSD2], has been broadly accepted in the EEA.
 The data model references ISO 20022 [@ISO20022] and is close enough to the direction of the Icelandic market to make it suitable as the new base for the IOBWS, instead of maintaining an independent linage of API specifications.

-Another goal of the IOBWS version 3.0 charter, which was set forth by TN-FMÞ and achieved by adopting the NextGenPSD2 Framework, is the transition from SOAP to a REST-like API, which is defined by a recent iteration of the [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) [@OpenAPISpecification].
+Another goal of the original IOBWS version 3.0 charter, which was set forth by TN-FMÞ and achieved by adopting the NextGenPSD2 Framework, is the transition from SOAP to a REST-like API, which is defined by a recent iteration of the [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) [@OpenAPISpecification].
 Along with support for modern authentication and authorization standards, this should address some of the perceived complexity in adapting IOBWS to various use cases, platforms, and programming languages that have come to the forefront after the release of the previous IOBWS versions.
 <!-- End1 -->

 # Scope